Last updated 2/18/2021

 Please check your emails (and spam folder) frequently for any updated camping information/policies.

-COVID-19 Camping information and Policies
+COVID-19 Camping Information and Policies

 The following decisions were made in accordance with the guidelines established by the Governor's task force and the CDC.
 We are strongly factoring in the safety and health of our campers, our staff, and the Lakes Region community as we make these decisions.
 If you or anyone in your group feels uncertain about camping please contact us (email or phone) to cancel your reservation, you will receive a full refund.
-The guidelines regarding camping were issued at the beginning of May and are updated following any new recommendations from the Governor.
+The guidelines regarding camping were issued at the beginning of May and are updated following any new recommendations from the state or federal government.
 We are unsure if or when they will be lifted, but we will continue to remain up-to-date on the provided guidance as the summer progresses in order to provide our campers with any updates on our campsite policies and procedures.

-Campers will be notified via email with any updated information/policies during their stay.
+Campers will be notified via email with any updated information/policies.
+Check your spam folders as well.

 Who can camp?